 - Community Service: defendants may contact the office by email or phone

-- All individuals are encouraged to call 512-759-1011 or email the Courtin lieu of making personal appearances to take care of their court business
+- All individuals are encouraged to call 512-759-1011 or email the Court the court with any questions regarding your case

 Weapons & Consent to Search